Towards Fewer Annotations: Active Learning via Region Impurity and Prediction Uncertainty for Domain Adaptive Semantic Segmentation: Experiments

-We show in Fig.~\ref{fig:class_balance} a detailed plot of the class frequencies of the 2.2\% regions selected by Ours (RA) and the true class frequencies of the Cityscape training set.
-As expected, we can clearly see that the true distribution of Cityscape is a long-tail distribution, while our method is able to pick out more regions that contain rare object categories.
-In particular, it asks labels for more annotations of ``light'', ``sign'', ``rider'', ``bus'', ``train'' and ``motor''.
-This, along with the apparent gains in these classes from Table~\ref{table:gta5_active} and Table~\ref{table:syn_acitve}, confirms the diversity and balance of the samples selected by our method.
+\paragraph{Class frequencies.} Fig.~\ref{fig:class_balance} shows a detailed plot of the class frequencies of the 2.2\% regions selected by Ours (RA) and true class frequencies of the Cityscape training set.
+As expected, we clearly see that the true distribution is exactly a long-tail distribution while our method is able to pick out more regions that contain rare classes.
+Particularly, it asks labels for more annotations of ``light'', ``sign'', ``rider'', ``bus'', ``train'' and ``motor''.
+This, along with the apparent gains in these classes from Table~\ref{table:gta5_active} and Table~\ref{table:syn_acitve}, confirms the diversity and balance of samples selected by our method.